 I personally use the Chr.Hansen brand of cultures but there are others out there so look around.
 And support your local cheese making supply companies where you can by buying your products from them.

-Finally it is possible to create your own cultures with Buttermilk (Mesophilic starter) and Yoghurt (Thermophilic starter).
+Finally it is possible to create your own cultures with Buttermilk (Mesophilic starter culture) and Yoghurt (Thermophilic starter culture).
 Many new cheesemakers start off using these and it is most certainly cheaper to do so but with commercial cultures you are more likely to get the results you are expecting and hoping for.